miwipe/acad_workshop2024/README.md

 # Filtering and refining alignment output using bam-filter and the metaDMG compressbam function

-If you are on a slurm system, you can likely ask for a bash shell using below command (depending on the system setup, contact your local admin).
+If you are on a slurm system, you can likely ask for a bash shell using the below command (depending on the system setup, contact your local admin).
 If not, please neglect the following command!
 ```
 srun --export=ALL --ntasks-per-node 8 --nodes 1 --mem 10G  -t 02:00:00 --pty bash
 ```